broadinstitute/terraform-shared/terraform-modules/stackdriver/latency-tracking/README.md

 Note that services without an external HTTPS load balancer--for example, without a standard ingress--cannot be used with this module.

+> ### Note for the implementation-curious:
+> This module makes use of the null provider, local-exec provisioner, and manual depends_on relationships to have the applying Terraform
+> executable literally run `sleep` in between applying the three different resource classes here.
+This is to avoid race conditions
+> on Google's end where a metric or alert can't immediately be referenced from an alert or dashboard.
+>
+> Briefly, the null resources are empty resources that "trigger" exactly once based on changes to endpoints or alerts, that triggering causes
+> local-exec's `sleep`s to run, and manual depends_on relationships prevent other resources from starting until the sleeps are done.

 These docs are computed with `terraform-docs .`

 [//]: # (BEGIN_TF_DOCS)